Resort Report for our holiday in Plakias, Crete, in late Sept/early Oct 2006 - an annoying holiday in many ways from beginning to end.

 There was nobody at the Studios' Reception either - it was all shut up and in darkness.

 We hung about for 15 minutes or so until one of the maids turned up with a mop and bucket for the early shift.
 She spoke no English, but we showed her the room number we'd been given (3AO), and she led us there.
 We finally crashed out as dawn broke for a few hours' sleep.

 The Olympic rep promised that there would be loads of reps available at the airport to answer any questions when we got there – but we didn't see any.
 Good job we didn't have any questions.
 We were all told to form an orderly queue outside the terminal – including one couple who's plane was due to take off in just 45 minutes time.
 Fortunately they ignored this instruction and legged it inside sharpish.

 Our flight home should have been a late afternoon flight to Luton, arriving home mid-evening.
 But as already stated, Olympic Holidays had changed it to a flight leaving Crete at 0315 to Gatwick.
 This meant hitting the M25 at peak morning rush hour on the way home after an overnight flight.
-Thanks, Olympic Holidays.
+Thanks a million, Olympic Holidays.

 Conclusion #1: Don't book any holidays through Olympic Holidays if you want a trouble-free journey to your destination.